 2. JNU — Centre of Persian and Central Studies (CPCAS)

 The language courses at JNU enjoys a reputation for excellence in foreign language teaching in India.
 Starting in 1971, the center of Persian and Central Asian (CPCAS) studies holds a prominent seat of Modern Persian Studies all over India.

-The center also excels in translations, covers intensive studies of Persian-speaking region, Indo-Iran Relations, Ancient Iranian Studies, history of Persian language and stylistics in Modern Persian Literature.
+The center also excels in translations, covers intensive studies of the Persian-speaking region, Indo-Iran Relations, Ancient Iranian Studies, history of Persian language, and stylistics in Modern Persian literature.

-The CPCAS holds an entrance examination for admission to BA (Hons.), M.A., M.Phil, Ph.D. programs in Persian and Central Asian Studies, which cover the entire gamut of language, literature, and culture of Iran; Afghanistan, Tajikistan, Uzbekistan and Turkey.
+The CPCAS holds an entrance examination for admission to BA (Hons.), M.A., M.Phil, Ph.D. programs in Persian and Central Asian Studies, covering the entire gamut of language, literature, and culture of Iran; Afghanistan, Tajikistan, Uzbekistan, and Turkey.

 The center also offers a certificate of proficiency, BA, and MA in Pashto, and Optional courses of Turkish are being taught here with professional skill and scientific methods.

 Read → (i) Scope of Arabic in India (ii) Why Learn Turkish? (iii) Learn Arabic in Delhi (iv) Movies to Learn Persian.

 The language Courses at Jamia is famous for teaching and research various foreign languages.